Dr James Kelly

 I am Sweeting Research Fellow in the History of Catholicism and have been a member of Durham University's Department of Theology and Religion since 2012.
 I am also co-ordinator of the Durham Residential Research Library fellowships scheme.

 After completing my PhD at King's College, London, I was a member of the AHRC-funded ‘Who Were the Nuns?’ project and Project Manager of its AHRC-funded follow-on initiative, both at Queen Mary, University of London.
 Since 2015 I have been Principal Investigator of the AHRC-funded 'Monks in Motion' project, which is investigating the experience of the English and Welsh Benedictines in exile, c.1553-1800.
+I am joint general editor of the five-volume The Oxford History of British and Irish Catholicism (OUP, forthcoming 2022).

 My interests are in post-Reformation Catholic history in Europe, with a particular focus on Britain and Ireland.
 The experience of the British and Irish Catholic communities at home and in exile is the main focus of my research.